Complete Guide to Purple Shamrock Care and Growth

 πŸ’§ Purple Shamrock Watering Guide (How Often to Water)

-Purple Shamrock likes consistently lightly moist soil during active growth, but it hates wet feet.
-Roots and bulbs sit in the upper half of the pot, so they are quick to react to both drought and waterlogging.
+Purple Shamrock likes lightly moist soil during active growth and hates wet feet.
+The shallow bulbs react quickly to both drought and waterlogging.

-Both methods work.
-Bottom watering is great for Oxalis because it keeps the foliage and stem bases dry, which reduces the risk of fungal issues.
-Set the pot in a tray of water for 15-20 minutes, then drain.
-Top watering is fine too, just water around the base of the stems rather than over the leaves.
+Bottom watering is great for Oxalis because it keeps the foliage dry and reduces fungal risk.
+Set the pot in a shallow tray for 15-20 minutes, then drain.

 Close-up of a hand watering a Purple Shamrock at soil level from a slender-spouted brass watering can, water glistening on the dark soil with the burgundy triangular leaves in soft focus above